Functions in GtkNotebook

 This example tells us that the caller needs to unref

-If you use g_object_unref
+If you use g_object_unref to an instance that

-normal reference in advance.
-See GObject API
+reference to a normal reference in advance.
+See GObject

-reference for further information.
+API reference for further information.

 void